 If the presenter has 5 children but you are childless does that raise a red flag about compatibility?

 Are you scared of losing money by investing but a big part of the advice getting into the stock market?

-If you took the first two steps and are ready to move forward, the next thing to do is to vet the person dispensing the financial advcie.
+If you took the first two steps and are ready to move forward, the next thing to do is to vet the person dispensing the financial advice.

-Are they a tax preparer which gives them educational and professional tax knowledge?
+Is the person a tax preparer with educational and practical tax knowledge?